ianding1/ianding1.github.io/_drafts/practical-bash-script-tutorial-for-programmers.md

 The flavor of the syntax is kind of odd nowadays, but actually pretty common in the 90s.
 It looks very similar if you compare it with that of Perl and PHP.

-But we don't need to know all of Bash scripts in order to use it.
+The good news is that we don't need to know all of the Bash language in order to use it.

-In this tutorial, we've carefully picked a small subset of Bash script syntaxes that allow us to build up powerful tools consisting of conditional, loops and pipes.
-In my opinion, pipes are a feature in which Bash scripts are still superior than Python even now.
+In this tutorial, we've carefully picked a small subset of Bash syntaxes that allow us to build up powerful tools consisting of conditional, loops and pipes.

-Since it's essentially a *language* tutorial, not a *shell manual*, we won't get into the details of line-processing programs, *e.g.* **sed**, **awk**, **grep** and UNIX utilities, *e.g.* **sort**, **uniq**, **cut**.
+Since it's essentially a *language* tutorial, not a *shell manual*, we won't get into the details of text-processing tools, *e.g.* **sed**, **awk**, **grep** and UNIX utilities, *e.g.* **sort**, **uniq**, **cut**.

+We titled the tutorial as Bash Scripting Tutorial for *Programmers* because we want to talk about how to use Bash in the perspective of a programmer instead of a shell user.
+A programmer cares about how to define variables, conditionals, loops, functions and how to handle errors.
+That's the center of this tutorial.

-We've split the tutorial into several parts.
+The tutorial is split into several parts.

 ### Introduction

-The reason why we learn Bash scripts.
+The reason why we learn Bash language.

 ### [Variables][chap1]

-1. How to define variables
-2. Single quotes *vs.* double quotes, and which we should use
+How to define variables, single quotes *vs.* double quotes, and which we should use, how to read from the user.
-3. How to read and print

-### [Data Types][chap2]
+### [Integers and Arrays][chap2]

-1. How to define integers, arrays and associated arrays and use them
-2. How to do arithmetic operations
+How to define integers, arrays and use them, how to do arithmetic operations.

-### [Conditionals and Loops][chap2]
+### [Conditionals and Loops][chap3]

-1. How to use conditionals
+How to use conditionals and loops, how to iterate over an array or a range.
-2. How to use loops

-### [Functions and Subprocesses][chap3]
+### [Functions and Subprocesses][chap4]

-1. How to define functions and local variables
-2. How to spawn a subprocess and what's the different from a function
+How to define functions and local variables, how to spawn a subprocess and what's the different from a function.

-### [String Manipulations][chap4]
+### [String Manipulations][chap5]

-1. How to do pattern matching
+How to do pattern matching and trim strings.
-2. How to trim strings

-### [Redirections and Pipes][chap5]
+### [Redirections and Pipes][chap6]

-1. How to redirect *stdin*, *stdout*, and *stderr*
-2. How to connect various programs through *pipes* and make them work together
+How to redirect *stdin*, *stdout*, and *stderr* and connect various programs through *pipes* to make them work together.

 [chap1]: #
 [chap2]: #
 [chap3]: #
 [chap4]: #
 [chap5]: $
+[chap6]: $